edterbak/NodeRed2/readme.md

 ********

 <!-- headings -------------------------------->

+## Abstract
+This repository holds a node red flow which gives you a user friendly dashboard for local control of your Panasonic heatpump via heishamon. <br>

 <a id="introduction"></a>
 ## Introduction
 You can connect your Panasonic heatpump to the default CZ-TAW1 module.
 Then you are locked in the Panasonic ecosystem depending on using the wallmounted controller or Aquarea Smart Cloud.